akshayrathod0/stack-overflow-clone/README.md

-# this is stack overflow clone in created with react.js programming
+# this is stack overflow clone created with react.js programming